plenoptic-org/plenoptic/docs/conceptual_intro.rst

 In this example, the model was a simple linear system of cone responses, and thus we can generate a metamer, a physically different input with identical output, via some simple linear algebra.
-However, while this same idea can be applied to any model, generating such metamers gets complicated.
+Metamers can be useful for understanding other systems as well, because discarding information is useful: the human visual system is discarding information at every stage of processing, not just at the cones' absorption of light, and any computational system that seeks to classify images must discard a lot of information about unnecessary differences between images in the same clas.
+However, generating metamer for other systems gets complicated: when a system is nonlinear, linear algebra no longer suffices.

+Let's take foveated example....

 NOTES:
 ======